Starmer pledges unwavering support for Ukraine amid Zelensky allegations

 Editor

-Ukrainian President Volodymyr Zelensky has accused the UK’s support for their war effort as having “slowed down” as he called for a removal of restrictions on donated weapons being used inside Russian territory.
+Ukrainian President Volodymyr Zelensky has accused the UK of “slowing down” its support for the war effort as he called for a removal of restrictions on donated weapons being used inside Russian territory.

-A Government spokesperson said Prime Minister Sir Keir Starmer maintains “unwavering” support for Ukraine, and that position has not changed since incursion into Russia.
+A Government spokesperson said Prime Minister Sir Keir Starmer maintains “unwavering” support for Ukraine, adding that the position has not changed since Ukraine’s incursion into Russia.

 The Government has previously stated its support for Ukraine’s “clear right of self-defence against Russia’s illegal attacks” provided they are in accordance with international humanitarian law, while maintaining that equipment provided by the UK is intended for the defence of Ukraine.

-Ukrainian forces have been engaged in a military incursion into Russia’s Kursk region since August 6, the aim of which Mr Zelensky revealed on Sunday evening is to create a buffer zone to prevent further attacks by Moscow across the border.
+Ukrainian forces have been engaged in a military incursion into Russia’s Kursk region since August 6, which Mr Zelensky revealed on Sunday evening was aimed at creating a buffer zone to prevent further attacks by Moscow across the border.

-In a post to X, Mr Zelesnky said: “We are doing everything possible to provide our warriors with the necessary weapons and reinforcements.
+In a post to X, formerly Twitter, Mr Zelesnky said: “We are doing everything possible to provide our warriors with the necessary weapons and reinforcements.

 “It is crucial that our partners remove barriers that hinder us from weakening Russian positions in the way this war demands.